 Religion causes conflict.
-Throughout history this has been true, and in our “Digging Deeper”ß[Dave, please insert a hot link here to our Jan.
-“Digging Deeper”] studies for January and February we’re seeing how painfully true it is, as far back as Cain and Abel in Genesis 3,
+Throughout history this has been true and we see it painfully true as far back as Cain and Abel in Genesis 3.

 Theirs is a tragic story, and it rose out of conflict over…religion.